zionbuilder/zionbuilder/readme.txt

 Yes you can.
 You can edit posts, pages, and custom post types with Zion Page Builder by activating them from the plugin Admin panel.

 == Screenshots ==

-1. Plugin edit screen
+1. Editing experience
-2. Plugin edit screen while hovering an element
+2. Editing experience
-3. Element options
+3. Responsive options
-4. Add new element in page
+4. Inline edit
 5. ZionBuilder online library
 6. ZionBuilder online library
 7. Tree view